simdutf/simdutf/README.md

 ```

-If you have a UTF-16 input, you may change its endianess with a fast function.
+If you have a UTF-16 input, you may change its endianness with a fast function.

 ```cpp
 /**